The holidays are here. That means food, fun, and festivities — and also potentially buying presents for people you don’t know that well.

 And while we’re on the topic of travel, showing up to a client meeting with a wrinkled suit is a definite no-no. Help a rep look fly while they fly with this suit-sized garment bag.

 Having your phone, tablet, or laptop die on you is the worst.
-This external charger will save salespeople the stress of trying to find a Best Buy in Omaha when the ominous red battery bar shows up.
+A portable charger will save salespeople the stress of trying to find a Best Buy in Omaha when the ominous red battery bar shows up.

 Noticeable results in a short period of time?
 Sounds like a rep’s dream.

 In the past, field salespeople relied on taxis, rental cars, and public transportation to get around new places.
 Now they can use ride-sharing programs.
-It’s often easier and more convenient to request an Uber or Lyft on their phone than try to hail a cab or figure out a foreign transit system, so reps will show up at their appointments feeling calm, cool, and collected.
+It’s often easier and more convenient to request an Uber or Lyft on their phone than try to hail a cab or figure out a foreign transit system.

 Some people like their milk and sugar with a splash of coffee.
 This gift isn’t for them.
 Death Wish Coffee claims its signature roasting process and blend of beans makes its brew “the strongest in the world.”
 Salespeople will get a (caffeine) kick out of a bag or even a recurring delivery.